 Ask couples what they fight about most, and money is sure to be at the top of the list.
 Decades of research have shown that common clashes are sparked by different spending habits, different financial values (which influence spending habits), and how to raise financially smart kids.

 While dealing with money isn’t always easy, it doesn’t have to drive a wedge in your relationship.
-These strategies will ensure your financial discussions with your partner are productive and — dare we suggest — maybe even something to look forward to.
+These strategies can help ensure your financial discussions with your partner are productive and — dare we suggest — maybe even something to look forward to.

 Meet Regularly — but Don’t Discuss Money